Finding Your Voice as a Beginning Marriage and Family Therapist

-Mudita Rastogi, PhD, LMFT, Aspire Consulting and Therapy, Arlington Heights, IL
+Mudita Rastogi, PhD, LMFT, Aspire Consulting and Therapy, Arlington Heights, Illinois, USA

 "What a gift to the field!
 Readers will be moved by the openness, vulnerability, and courage through which Stone and ChenFeng invite beginning and seasoned therapists to engage in self-of-the-therapist work that centers marginalized experience.
 They bring abstract concepts such as justice, equity, and critical consciousness to life, empowering new therapists and encouraging humility and accountability by those in power positions.
 It is the perfect addition to our curriculum and will forever change how I teach and supervise."

-Carmen Knudson-Martin, PhD, Professor and Director of Marriage, Couple, and Family Therapy, Lewis & Clark College and co-author, Socioculturally Attuned Family Therapy: Guidelines for Equitable Theory and Practice (Routledge).
+Carmen Knudson-Martin, PhD, Professor and Director of Marriage, Couple, and Family Therapy, Lewis & Clark College, Portland, USA, and co-author of Socioculturally Attuned Family Therapy: Guidelines for Equitable Theory and Practice (Routledge).

-Stephanie Brooks, PhD, LCSW, LMFT, Associate Dean Health Professions & Clinical Professor of Couple and Family Therapy, Drexel University and Executive Consultant, American Association for Marriage and Family Therapy, Minority Fellowship Programs
+Stephanie Brooks, PhD, LCSW, LMFT, Associate Dean for Health Professions and Clinical Professor of Couple and Family Therapy, Drexel University, Philadelphia, USA, and Executive Consultant, American Association for Marriage and Family Therapy, Minority Fellowship Programs

-Diane R. Gehart, PhD, Professor, California State University, Northridge and author of Mastering Competencies in Family Therapy
+Diane R. Gehart, PhD, Professor, California State University, Northridge, USA, and author of Mastering Competencies in Family Therapy

 "Finding Your Voice as a Beginning Marriage and Family Therapist is bound to validate, inspire, and empower therapists from marginalized backgrounds who are engaged in challenging self-work within systems that continue to oppress them.
 Readers are likely to receive much-needed validation from the numerous vulnerable testimonies of Drs.
 Stone and ChenFeng, and their colleagues.
 The authors provide exercises that help transfer the validation found within these pages to processes of advancing personal growth and knitting together culturally affirming communities within the MFT profession."

-Timothy Baima, PhD, Associate Professor at Palo Alto University
+Timothy Baima, PhD, Associate Professor at Palo Alto University, USA

-Matthew R. Mock, PhD, Professor of Counseling Psychology, John F. Kennedy University, Pleasant Hill, California
+Matthew R. Mock, PhD, Professor of Counseling Psychology, John F. Kennedy University, Pleasant Hill, California, USA